-You want to sit outside during the summer, bug-free.
-And isn’t that gazebo you thought about last fall the ideal spot to relax after a long, humid day?
+You want to sit outside during the summer, bug-free, and isn’t that gazebo you thought about last fall the ideal spot to relax after a long, humid Minnesota day?

 Building a gazebo—or taking on any other spring project you may have in mind—requires a lot of planning.
 Taking the time to think about what you want and how to do it will greatly benefit you, your home, and even your finances.
 Keep reading to make sure getting you’re getting your project started on the right foot.

 Keep these five spring home project insurance considerations before diving in.